Bermuda Bowl

-The term Bermuda Bowl is sometimes used for the entire two-week event, comprising the three zonal teams and one or more concurrent lesser tournaments.
+The term Bermuda Bowl is sometimes used for the entire two-week event, comprising the four zonal teams and one or more concurrent lesser tournaments.

-The latest contest was held in Salsomaggiore, Italy, in March–April 2022, having been postponed from 2021 due to the COVID-19 pandemic.
-It was won by Switzerland.
+Marrakech, Morocco hosted the latest contest in August–September 2023, where Switzerland won the title.

 Structure

 See a description of the identical "Senior Bowl" structure or a detailed account of the 2011 event (below).

 Inauguration and evolution

 Organized principally by Norman Bach, an accountant and bridge player from Bermuda who played for Britain, the Bermuda Bowl was the first world championship event held after World War II, and started as a competition between the US, Europe and Britain in 1950.

 The first event was won by the US.
 After this, the Bermuda Bowl became a yearly challenge match between the US and the European champions.
 The format evolved progressively, with more teams and the addition of events for women and seniors.
 Key milestones were: